A Simple Low-Cut Filter

 You can experiment with Q for AllPass as well as halfBwInOctava for Peak, Notch and BandPass.
 These values should also be > 0.

-There are more examples in factory scripts located in "Filter" folder.
+Additional examples can be found in the factory scripts located in the Filter folder.